lotteries-io/lotteries-io.github.io/domain/index.md

 ---
 # Domain Overview

-The work we have done so far can be divided into two key, related areas:
+The work we have done so far can be divided into three related areas:

-1. Domain Modelling
+1. Domain Modelling / Ontology
   1.1 [Concepts](/domain/concepts-overview)
   1.2.
 [Properties](/domain/properties-overview)
 2. (Rest) Web Application Definitions